Article I. Name and Purposes

 (a) The term of office of the President, the President-Elect, the Secretary and the Treasurer shall be one year beginning the day after the close of the Annual Meeting following election.
 The President-Elect automatically succeeds to the office of the President.
 No person who has served as President of the Bar or of the South Carolina Bar Association or of the South Carolina State Bar shall be eligible for election to the Office of President or President-Elect.

 (b) The term of office of the Chair of the House of Delegates shall be two organizational years beginning the day after the close of the Annual Meeting following election.
 During his first term of office, he may not hold any other office in the Bar.
-He is not again eligible for the office of Chair of the House, and during the two organizational years following the expiration of his term he is not eligible for nomination to the office of President-Elect.
+He is not again eligible for the office of Chair of the House.

 Section 8.3 Vacancies.
 If the office of President becomes vacant, the President-Elect shall become President for the unexpired term and for the term next following.
 If the office of President-Elect shall become vacant, the House of Delegates shall convene at the call of the Board of Governors and elect a successor.
 In the event that the office of President becomes vacant at the time the office of President-Elect is also vacant, the Board of Governors shall fill the office of President from among its members until the House of Delegates can be convened to elect a successor.
 If any office other than that of the President or President-Elect shall become vacant, or if a vacancy occurs in the position of State Bar Delegate to the American Bar Association, the office or position shall be filled by the Board of Governors for the remainder of the term.